Esha0817/Figma-Designs/README.md

 # Figma-Designs
 These are the UI/UX designs made using Figma.
-The designs of my website and Netflix homepage and login page.
+The designs are of the webpage I created during my internship, my website and Netflix homepage and login page.